 For the Township of Ashfield-Colborne-Wawanosh to become environmental leaders and to create a healthy ecosystem, the efforts and stewardship of the whole community are essential.
 Numerous individual and community initiatives are necessary for a healthy environment.
-Initiatives include awareness, water management, septic system maintenance, sustainable agricultural practices and forestry management.
+Initiatives include awareness, water management and conservation, septic system maintenance, sustainable agricultural practices, greenhouse gas reductions, stormwater management and forestry management.